status-im/specs/docs/stable/1-client.md

 1. `Mailserver` (servers and clients)
 1. `Mobile node` (Status Clients)

-To implement a standard Status client you MUST implement `Waku relayer` and/or `Whisper relayer` roles, additionally the Status client MUST implement the `Mobile node` role.
+A standard Status client MUST implement `Waku relayer` and/or `Whisper relayer` roles, additionally the Status client MUST implement the `Mobile node` role.
 The other node types are optional, but we RECOMMEND you implement a `Mailserver` client node, otherwise the user experience is likely to be poor.